 Our RE curriculum is based on the Wandsworth SACRE, where children learn about and from religion and beliefs.
 The curriculum is enhanced through the use of artefacts and visits to places of worship.

-Each new topic in R.E is launched with a ‘big question’.
+Each new unit in R.E is launched with a ‘big question’.
 Each lesson will give the children new knowledge and skills to allow them to offer an informed opinion on the ‘big question’ in the final lesson at the end of the topic.
-Knowledge and skills will be built upon as each topic progresses and as topics are covered throughout the curriculum.
+Knowledge will be built upon as each topic progresses and as topics are covered throughout the curriculum.

-To support the children in their discussions, we make links to the UNCRC articles (UNCRC #12: every child has the right to and express their opinion) and our ‘life ladders’, such as communication.
+To support the children in their discussions, we make meaningful links to the UNCRC articles and our ‘life ladders’, such as communication.
 We draw on the children’s own knowledge of their faith by giving them a chance to share and lead respectful discussions with their class.

 You can read our Chesterton curriculum progression for RE here.